In-patient luxury rehab center in Thailand

 Drug overdose: definition, causes, and risks

 Drug overdose is a potentially dangerous complication indicated by an excessively high intake of drugs in a short period of time.
 The term drug overdose doesn’t just refer to cocaine, heroin, methamphetamine, and similar substances.
-People can also overdose on alcohol and prescription opioids.
+It is possible for people to overdose on alcohol and prescription opioids as well.

-The cause of drug overdose, which can be intentional or accidental, is overstimulation of the brain and body.
-As a person takes too much of the drug, their brain, and body go into overdrive, which causes a wide range of overdose symptoms.
+The cause of drug overdose, whether intentional or accidental, is overstimulation of the brain and body.
+As a person takes too much of the drug, their brain and body go into overdrive, which causes a wide range of overdose symptoms.
 The specific mechanisms of action depend on the type of drug used.

 Risks of drug abuse include mixing drugs, low tolerance, dropping out of treatment, not knowing enough about the drug, having mental health problems, and method of use.